Mrphase/bashtest/bash4cuSparse/README.md

 ```
 ./run_prepare_data.sh
 ```
-ps if you have extral data to run, put them into toy_graph file
+ps if you have extral data to run, put them into toy_graph file and add nodes number to run.bash vertex{}

-## read data:
+## run data:
 ```
 ./run.sh
 ```